Delsin-Yu/Json-Power-Inspector/README.md

 #### Usage

-- Install the [JsonPowerInspector.Template](https://www.nuget.org/packages/JsonPowerInspector.Template) Nuget package into the C# project that contains the data structure you wish to work with, for demonstration purpose, let's use this `MyItem` type as an example.
+- Install the [JsonPowerInspector.Template](https://www.nuget.org/packages/JsonPowerInspector.Template) Nuget package into the C# project that contains the data structure you wish to work with.
+For demonstration purposes, let's use this `MyItem` type as an example.

 ```csharp
 public struct MyItem